 So what’s not to like?
 Perhaps my initial mistrust in home delivery services was misplaced and my expectations had been too low.
 The service was fine.
 It was pretty much what I wanted and I suppose I can play golf other days.

 But was it the ‘best’ in the UK?
 And how would I know?
 Did it need to be?
 For the company possibly, for me; not really – it just needed to be ‘good enough’.
-But if you are going to have a company mission statement that aspirational then the service better be good, especially if you intend promoting it to customers.
+But if you are going to have and promote a mission statement that aspirational then the service better be good.
 Expectation levels will be high and scrutiny will no doubt be thorough.
-For me it was fine; for the person I was to play golf with, well, they know the company don’t deliver when they said they would.
+For me it was fine; The person I was to play golf with now knows the company don’t deliver when they said they would.
 That’s not good for the image of the company or their attempts to be seen as the best.

 And then I smiled to myself; my employer’s mission statement is to be the best council in the UK and to help Leeds become the best city in the UK.
 When I first heard that’s what it had changed to I thought – wow, bit of a tall order, aspirational yes, possibly even a bit smug and how will we know?
 Did it mean best at every service we provide?
 Is being ‘the best that we can possibly be’ an appropriate substitute?
 Especially in the current climate.
 What more can anyone do than that?

-I have brought my kids up with that motto – to be the best that they can be; and it’s more about the standards they set for themselves.
+I have brought my kids up to be the best they can be.
+It’s more about the standards they set for themselves.
 And this is not intended to be disrespectful to the those who agree on aspirational mission statements; quite the contrary.

 When I worked in the oil exploration industry as a surveyor there was a saying in the particular line of work I was in – “it’s good enough for seismic”.
 It referred to the fact that the tolerance of errors was greater than, for example, in construction surveying where we are talking millimetres.
 It erked me because I wanted better.